nicotine-plus/nicotine-plus/doc/PACKAGING.md

 Start a MinGW 32-bit terminal, and follow the above instructions again.
 Replace any instance of `x86_64` with `i686` when installing packages.

-You are recommended to clone a fresh copy of the `nicotine-plus` git repository before building a frozen application again.
+You are recommended to clone a fresh copy of the `nicotine-plus` Git repository before building a frozen application again.